clojure-emacs/inf-clojure/README.md

 If you give a form for the completion form, it is your responsibility to ensure that this namespace is on the classpath and required.
-If using lein, this is done for you with clojure-complete.
-If adding compliment, the following sample deps.edn can conveniently add the dep to your program.
+If using Leiningen, this is done for you with `incomplete`.
+If adding `compliment`, the following sample `deps.edn` can conveniently add the dep to your program:

-Sample deps.edn:

 ```clojure
 {:aliases {:compliment {:extra-deps {compliment {:mvn/version "0.3.10"}}}}}
 ```

 Use the startup command: `clojure -A:compliment`.
 Then require the ns once so that the completion machinery will work: `(require